bengcheo/songs_for_jamming/README.md

 ## Songs Included

-A mix of personal favorites including:
+A mix of songs in all four languages
-- The Beatles
+- English
-- Jeff Buckley
+- Mandarin
-- Backstreet Boys
+- Japanese
-- And more...
+- Cantonese

 ## Usage